 The HSR alignment south and east of Gilroy would travel through primarily agricultural lands, interspersed with small rural communities and scattered residences on large acreages.
 The Morgan Hill and Gilroy Subsection ends just past the second crossing of SR 152; HSR would exit the first tunnel at Casa de Fruta.
-The area between the East Gilroy station and Casa de Fruta is primarily agricultural and open space.
+The areas between the Gilroy stations and Casa de Fruta are primarily agricultural and open space.